apache/systemds/docs/site/federated-monitoring.md

 #[ INFO] Starting Federated Monitoring Backend server at port: 8080
 #[ INFO] Started Federated Monitoring Backend at port: 8080
 ```

 This will start the backend server which will be listening for REST requests on `http://localhost:8080`.

 **NOTE:** The backend is polling all registered workers with a given frequency, it can be changed by including
 the `<sysds.federated.monitorFreq>3</sysds.federated.monitorFreq>` in the `SystemDS-config.xml` file, accepting
 **doubles**, representing seconds (0.5 can be used for setting the frequency to be half a second).
 The example shown
 here will start the backend with polling with frequency of **3 seconds**, which is also the default value.

-#### 2. Monitoring Frontend
+#### Frontend

 To run the Angular app: